chrisguest75/shell_examples/36_git/sections/COMMITS.md

 git show head --name-only
 git show master~4 --name-only
 git show master^1 --name-only

+# try this in a local git init repo vs a cloned repo.
+# it fails in a cloned repo.
+git log origin/HEAD..HEAD -n 1

 ```

 ## How do I know what changes were in a commit?